Sugar Tax (album): Background

 In the aftermath of the band's 1989 split, Virgin Records gave the OMD moniker to singer Andy McCluskey, while departing members Paul Humphreys, Martin Cooper and Malcolm Holmes named their new ensemble The Listening Pool.

 McCluskey dealt with anxiety about continuing as OMD, stating, "My name doesn't appear anywhere on the album.
 I was trying to hide behind the corporate identity of OMD because I was terrified that I was on my own because all I'd ever known was working with Paul and then Paul, Malcolm and Martin."
 His fears were assuaged somewhat by collaborating with new group members Nigel Ipinson and Phil Coxon.
 Stuart Kershaw, who would join the band as an instrumentalist in later years, co-wrote five tracks.

 Recording took place at various studios in Liverpool and London.
 Andy Richards was enlisted as a producer but McCluskey elected to self-produce much of the record with assistance from Coxon and Jeremy Allom in engineering roles.
 The album is characterised by its extensive use of the Korg M1 workstation.

-"Pandora's Box" was inspired by silent movie actress Louise Brooks.
-The song shares its title with the film Pandora's Box (1929), which stars Brooks in the lead role.
+"Was It Something I Said" and "All That Glitters" were directly inspired by OMD's lineup split in 1989, while "Big Town" deals with coming of age in the music industry.
+"Pandora's Box" was inspired by silent movie actress Louise Brooks, and shares its title with the film Pandora's Box (1929), which stars Brooks in the lead role.
 "Neon Lights" is a cover of a Kraftwerk song, originally featured on The Man-Machine (1978).
 "Apollo XI" uses samples from Apollo space missions; a club mix was pressed on white label 12".
 "Walk Tall" utilises a choral sample from "Miserere" by Gregorio Allegri, and was originally titled "Coming to See You".

 The record title Sugar Tax refers to the notion of everything sweet having a price, including relationships.
 The actual "Sugar Tax" track was not completed in time for the album's release, and was instead included as a B-side to "Then You Turn Away".
 The artwork was designed by Area with photography by Trevor Key, and features an oil sculpture.